dialoganalytics/botkit-messenger-example/Readme.md

 DIALOG_BOT_ID=...
 ```

 __Local development:__ When developping locally, use a service like https://ngrok.com to expose a server running on your machine.
+You'll need to update your [Facebook app's webhook](https://developers.facebook.com/apps) and set it to something like `https://075301e2.ngrok.io/facebook/receive`.

 ```bash
 $ ngrok http 3000